Find and book great restaurantsFind a Restaurant

 We said: Relaunced under executive chef Maria Elia, this casual restaurant, owned by the Joseph fashion label, is effortfully cool, much like its customers: sleek glamazons in leather trousers and weather-independent sunglasses.
 Happily, this is a study in substance as well as style: Elia’s signature ‘textures’ – a riff on a particular vegetable, peas on our visit – comprised chilled soup, cubes of smooth mousse, a delicate risotto and mini falafels.
 A cheap-as-chips daily-changing set menu also roadtests new ideas, such as a Thai-spiced watermelon gazpacho with fragrant herbs and a chilli kick – an unexpected hit.
 Service is friendly if less than speedy, but no one’s in a hurry.

-to compare the clienteles of the Shoreditch and Portobello branches of Pizza East.
+clienteles of the Shoreditch and Portobello branches of Pizza East.
 In E1, the punters are painfully on trend; in W10, they care a little less.
 They're older, better off, louder.
+Casual means

-Casual means losing the tie but keeping the cufflinks.
+losing the tie but keeping the cufflinks.
 But they're all enjoying themselves emphatically and the pizzas are the business.
-Although the bases are distinctively bready, nothing like
+Although the bases are distinctively bready, nothing like pizzas as sold

-pizzas as sold on the street in Naples, they're none the worse for that, it being a particularly good bread, deep-flavoured, crisped on the edges, pleasingly elastic in the middle.
-Pizza East North
+on the street in Naples, they're none the worse for that, it being a particularly good bread, deep-flavoured, crisped on the edges, pleasingly elastic in the middle.
+Pizza East North and Pizza East

 David Sexton, Evening Standard